© Wisconsinart | Dreamstime.com

 There are various ways to treat nasal congestion and allergies.

 - Antihistamines: They prevent this condition by blocking histamine formation in the body.
 Some over-the-counter (OTC) versions work fine, but check with your doctor before.
+(See also our post “The Myth of Non-Drowsy Antihistamines and Allergy Medicine.”)

 - Decongestants: OTC decongestants used over a short period of time can relieve stuffy nose and sinus pressure.
 Again, check with your doctor, especially if you have high blood pressure or an enlarged prostate.